krishauser/Klampt/Documentation/Manual-Control.md

 - `IMUSensor`: An inertial measurement unit that uses an accelerometer and/or gyroscope to provide estimates of a link's transformation and its derivatives.
 It will fill in the gaps that are not provided by the accelerometer / gyro using either integration or differencing.
 - `FilteredSensor`: A &quot;virtual sensor&quot; that simply filters the measurements provided by another sensor.

-A robot's sensors are dynamically configured via an XML tag of the form `<sensors> <TheSensorType name="some_name" attr1="value" ... " > </sensors>`.
-Each of the attribute/value pairs is fed to the sensor's SetSetting method, and details on sensor-specific settings are found in the documentation in [Control/Sensor.h](../Control/Sensor.h).
+Each sensor derives from a standard base class, which is SensorBase in the C++ API [Control/Sensor.h](../Control/Sensor.h).
+This base class provides functionality for configuring the sensor's settings and retrieving its measurements.
+A sensor's settings are configured via attribute/value pairs, which are fed to the sensor's SetSetting method.
+More details on sensor-specific settings are listed below.

-These XML strings can be inserted into .rob files under a line property sensors [file], URDF files under the `<klampt>` element, or world XML files under the `<simulation>` and `<robot>` elements
+Sensor settings may also be dynamically configured via an XML tag of the form `<sensors> <TheSensorType name="some_name" attr1="value" ... " > </sensors>`.
+These XML strings can be inserted into .rob files under a line `property sensors [SENSORS_XML_FILE]`, URDF files under the `<klampt>` element, or world XML files under the `<simulation>` and `<robot>` elements.
+See [the Hubo-II+ model](../data/robots/huboplus/huboplus_col.rob) for an example of configuring sensors in a .rob file, and [the simulation sensor test environment](../data/simulation_test_worlds/sensortest.xml) for an example of configuring sensor in an XML file.

 ### Python API